Stratifyd/excrawler_doc/source/index.html.md

 # Introduction

-Stratifyd External Crawler Document ( Draft-1 )
+Stratifyd External Crawler Document ( Draft-1 for internal development use )
-For internal development use.